vippsas/vipps-login-api/vipps-login-api.md

 #### No dialog flow - log the user in directly when possible

-This flow can be used to log the user in directly if the required prerequisites are in place.
-If the prerequisites are not in place, then the Vipps Login process will be stopped and no interaction will be asked from the user in this flow.
-When using this flow a spinner will be shown while Vipps Login try to log the user in.
-Once the process is completed the user will be returned to the merchant as in the ordinary Vipps Login flow.
-As with the other Vipps Login flow it is recommended to run Vipps Login in a redirect mode and iFrame is not supported.
+This flow can be used to log in the user directly, if the required prerequisites are in place.
+If the prerequisites are not in place, then the Vipps Login process will be stopped and no interaction will be requested from the user in this flow.
+When using this flow, a spinner will be shown while Vipps Login tries to log the user in.
+Once the process is completed, the user will be returned to the merchant as in the ordinary Vipps Login flow.
+As with the other Vipps Login flow, it is recommended to run Vipps Login in a redirect mode and iFrame is not supported.

 The user will be logged in with this flow if: